pkuszn/VideoRentalShopApp/README.md

 ## 2 Description

-The main functionality focuses on renting films from online video rental stores.
+The main functionality focuses on renting films from online video rental store.
 App provides an API written in C# ASP.NET Core WebAPI.
 It is an SPA app that uses Javascript on the front side and MongoDb as a database

 ## 3 Features